elioa/Portfolio/README.md

 I have account on overleaf, GitHub, and BitBucket.

-I work as a freelancer on UpWork.com, Freelancer.co.uk, and with direct contacts.
+I work as a freelancer on UpWork.com, Freelancer.co.uk, and with direct contacts at elio.farina@gmail.com